 Pass/Fail.
 All courses used to satisfy the degree program requirements must be taken for a grade.
 The pass/fail option is not allowed.

 Students must meet the scholarship requirements to maintain the scholarship.
 The deadline to apply for a WCOE scholarship is February 1.
-For college scholarships, students must enroll as a full-time student (a minimum of 12 semester credit hours per semester) in accordance with their engineering degree plan, achieve a cumulative TTU GPA of 3.25 or higher each semester, provide a letter of appreciation to the sponsor, and attend a donor appreciation breakfast.
+For college scholarships, students must enroll as a full-time student (a minimum of 12 semester credit hours per semester) in accordance with their engineering degree plan, achieve a cumulative TTU GPA of 3.25 or higher each semester, and provide a letter of appreciation to the sponsor.
+Failure of the recipient to submit the letter of appreciation to the sponsor by 95 percent payment of mandatory tuition and fees or enrollment in a payment plan date will result in forfeiture of the scholarship.
 College scholarships are awarded for one-year only and students must reapply each year.
 The award may not be deferred to future semesters.
-For departmental scholarships, students must be full-time students and meet the department’s scholarship requirements.
+For departmental scholarships, students must be full-time students and meet the department's scholarship requirements.

 Students must make satisfactory academic progress towards their degree to remain eligible for college-level scholarships.
 Credit hours attempted by undergraduate students may not exceed 150 percent of the educational program to remain eligible for the awarded scholarship.
 At least 75 percent of all credit hours attempted must have passing grades of C or higher.
 Failure to complete coursework successfully with passing grades by the end of each period of enrollment may put both current and future financial aid eligibility at risk.